bloominstituteoftechnology/Mongo-III/README.md

 #### POST '/new-post'
 * This route will take in a new blog post object and save it to the database.
 You'll need set this up to take an array of comments that can be `referenced` users by `ObjectId`.
 * `/new-post` will also need a `reference` to the author (user) of the post.
+At this point your comments should be empty.

 ```
 {
-  title: 'This is a fake blog post title',
-  author: {
-    name: 'Jen Urso'
-    _id: '2lkj3j23,
-  },
-  _id: '234lj23kjh',
-  content: 'This is some classy fake content',
-  comments: [
-    {text:'This is a class comment', author: 'Stanley Yelnats'},
-  ]
+    "_id" : ObjectId("599deca93faf852212f8b01a"),
+    "author" : ObjectId("599de850b15f251fe9915be3"),
+    "title" : "Really cool blog post",
+    "content" : "Canada when I met you girl my heart went knock knock but something would be nothing.
+It's a Bieber world live it or die it's a Bieber world live it or die canada.
+It's a Bieber world live it or die man, we steppin' out like whoa no one can stop me.
+Swaggie I'ma make you shine bright like you're laying in the snow, burr I make good grilled cheese and I like girls.
+    "comments" : [],
 }
 ```